css-materials/course-site/content/homework/reproducible-research/index.md

 * Data Cleaning and Tidying: Provide code to clean the data (e.g., renaming variables, recoding variables) and/or tidy the data as necessary.
 The amount of this code will vary from project to project.

-* Descriptive Statistics and Plots: Include code to generate descriptive statistics (tables, summaries) and plots (roughly 4-5 well-designed, more if your data requires minimal cleaning/tidying; see above for details about the plots).
+* Descriptive Statistics and Plots: Include code to generate descriptive statistics (tables, summaries) and plots (roughly 4-5 well-designed, more if your data requires minimal cleaning/tidying).
+Plots must vary (e.g. do not repeat the same type of plot repeated more than once, see above for details about the plots).

 * Programming Techniques: Incorporate programming techniques such as loops (or R alternatives), conditional statements, and user-defined functions.
-Aim to include at least one of each, but consult with me if you struggle with this part, as feasibility can vary by project: we can discuss how to adapt these techniques for your project!
+Aim to include at least one of each, but consult with me if you struggle with this part, we can discuss how to adapt these techniques for your project.

 * Code Organization:
   *  Include relevant output but omit lengthy, irrelevant, and hard-to-read output (e.g., include the head of the data but not the full print, use RMarkdown options to suppress irrelevant messages, etc.).
   * Ensure your code reflects the topics we have covered in the course, including coding style, reproducible workflow, and the use of Markdown syntax (customize your final document using Markdown options, see the last lecture on this).
   * You can, but don't need to include all code and output in the final report.
 Think of it like a traditional report.
 For instance, if  you write extensive data cleaning and tidying code, write that code in a separate `Rmd` or R script, and load only the cleaned data into the final `Rmd`; or, if you create multiple plots, select a few for the report, and store the rest of the code separately.
 As long as all your code is stored in the repo, you ensure reproducibility and we will access and grade everything in the repo (refer to the extra code in the `README.md` to make us aware of its presence).

+* Add an "RStudio Projects" (`.Rproj`) file in your repo to enhance reproduciblity.
+See Lecture 6 for details.

 ### Guidelines for your repository and `README.md`